-Since 2018 we have focused on studying various populations of alligator snapping turtles in Texas.
+Since 2018 we have been actively studying various populations of alligator snapping turtles in Texas.
 Our current study sites are in Cherokee, Hardin, Liberty and Tarrant counties.
 All of our sites involve cooperation from businesses, communities and private land owners.
 We are the first organization to encourage and utilize private citizen involvement to not only enhance the conservation of but the research efficacy necessary to better understand these amazing turtles.
 About 98% of the land in Texas is privately owned.
-This in itself provides a strong level of 'built in' protection for many alligator snapping turtle populations and opportunities for long term studies.
+This in itself provides a strong level of 'built in' protection for many alligator snapping turtle populations and stability for long term studies.

 We provide the highest level of professional experience available for turtle surveys and routinely work with our supportive partners from the